What makes a weed?

 Many popular garden plants that are actually weed species will disperse their seeds via the wind and birds, and establish themselves kilometres away.
 They also spread via footwear, clothes, pets, car tyres and dumping.

 Dumped garden rubbish often contains root fragments, cuttings and seed heads of invasive plants such as agapanthus and wandering willy/jew.
 Dumping green matter on roadsides or in the bush may seem like a biodegradable solution but it’s illegal and a sure-fire way to spread weeds.
 Please don't undo the hard work of eco-restoration volunteers and council staff.

 Sadly, weed species are still arriving.
 Some exotic plants naturalised long ago, e.g., gorse in 1867; others naturalised more recently.
 Some plant species, such as bungalow, phoenix palms, bayleaf and kiwifruit may take up to 100 years before they overcome barriers and reproduce.
 We refer to these as 'sleepers'.
 They often spread slowly and go unnoticed until they are widespread.

 Will the palms and trees like bay and kiwi fruit we plant now be New Zealand's worst weeds in 100 years and dominant in our native forests?

 See our list of Miramar weeds.

 There are several aggressive weed strongholds around Miramar, especially on steep banks along the Worser Bay and Karaka Bay coastline.
-Morning glory and banana passionfruit can be seen in these places and there is a notable climbing asparagus problem arising in Maupuia Reserve.
+Morning glory and banana passionfruit can be seen in these places and there is a notable climbing asparagus and morning glory problem arising around the peninsula.